hugo-toha/guides/content/posts/features.md

 {{< img src="/images/posts/features/sidebar.png" width="900" align="center" >}}

 {{< vs 3 >}}

+### Customizability & Extensibility

+It is easy to customize the theme without changing the theme codes.
+It has been designed to be extensible and customizable.
+You can easily add a new section or overwrite the CSS of any existing sections without altering the theme.

 Still not meeting your requirements?
 File an feature request [here](https://github.com/hossainemruz/toha).